worktheclock/replit.github.io/teams/SimpleAutograding-java.md

 In theory, students could receive their grade automatically too, minutes after they submit.
 In the version we build though, only you, the teacher, will get the summary of grades, so that you can check these, add any personalised comments, and then share with your students at your convenience.

-## Understanding Repl.it teams: Admins, members and projects
+## Understanding Replit teams: Admins, members and projects
-Before we get started with building the autograded solution, you should have a good understanding of some concepts from Repl.it teams.
+Before we get started with building the autograded solution, you should have a good understanding of some concepts from Replit teams.
 Specifically, we'll be using different roles (admin and member) and **projects**.
 You can skip this section if you're already familiar with how these work.

-### The admin and member roles in Repl.it teams
+### The admin and member roles in Replit teams

 If you're using Teams for Education, you should make sure that you're added as an 'owner' or 'admin' while all of your students are 'members'.